cavenditti/yapp/README.md

  - `pipelines.yml` defines the pipelines [required]
  - `config.yml`		defines a global configuration (e.g. inputs and outputs)

+A Pipeline is made up of Jobs.
+A Job represents a step of the pipeline, it takes inputs as parameters and returns a dict of outputs.
+The pipeline.yml file defines the dependencies of every Job in the Pipeline.
+They are resolved and then they are run one at the time (even if it may be possible to run them in parallel, this is a willingly design choice).

+Pipelines can have hooks to perform specific task before or after each task (such as updating some kind of status monitor)

 You can run a pipeline using:
 ```yapp PIPELINE_NAME [PATH]```